Call for Posters

 Presenting a poster is a great way to get feedback on work that has not yet been published.
-As the conference will take place virtually a remote poster presentation will be part of the conference, with sessions for interactive discussion between presenters and attendees for at least two days where authors can orally present a brief summary of their work to all conference attendees.
-Note that, in order to maintain interactive and exciting poster presentations, we require at least one presenter per accepted poster to attend the virtual conference.
+As the conference will be a hybrid, likely both a remote and in-person poster presentation will be part of the conference, with sessions for interactive discussion between presenters and attendees for at least two days where authors can orally present a brief summary of their work to all conference attendees.
+Note that, in order to maintain interactive and exciting poster presentations, we require at least one presenter per accepted poster to attend the conference virtually or in person.

-It is currently not decided which online platform will be used for the online conference.
-We are aware of the fact that this is of essential interest especially for poster presenters and will inform all authors as soon as we have more information.
+It is currently not decided which online platform will be used for the online part of the conference.
+We are aware of the fact that this is of vital interest, especially for poster presenters, and will inform all authors as soon as we have more information.

 Submissions to the poster track must be written in English.
-The submission must be in the form of a two-page summary paper (references included) with a maximum 100-word abstract.
+The submission must be in the form of a two-page summary paper (references included) with a maximum of 100-word abstract.
 The submitted paper must be in PDF format with embedded fonts.
-Two-page papers will be included in the proceedings and will be archived in the IEEE Digital Library, and therefore must be formatted using the IEEE Computer Society format described at http://junctionpublishing.org/vgtc/Tasks/camera.html.
-Poster papers must be submitted through a special poster track available at the online submission site - https://new.precisionconference.com/submissions.
-Supplemental materials, such as a video or image, can be uploaded to the submission site as well, but not mandatory.
-Every submission will get one (single-blind) review by a poster chair and will be discussed among all poster chairs for the final decision.
+Two-page papers will be included in the abstracts and workshop proceedings and will be archived in the IEEE Digital Library, and therefore must be formatted using the IEEE Computer Society format described at http://junctionpublishing.org/vgtc/Tasks/camera.html.
+Poster papers must be submitted through a particular poster track available at the online submission site - https://new.precisionconference.com/submissions.
+Supplemental materials, such as a video or image, can be uploaded to the submission site as well, but are not mandatory.
+Every submission should be anonymous for a peer-review process.

 For more information, please contact the Posters Chairs:

 - Frank Guan, Singapore Institute of Technology